UzairJavaid/scraping-ethereum-explorers/README.md

 https://blockchair.com/
 https://www.blockchain.com/
 ```
 Primarily, I opted to use blockchain.com since it didn't give any HTTP error.
+The file dataEthereum.csv contains the data that I extracted for the keys.csv using blockchair.

 # installation
 You need to install Scrapy first before running the spider.
 Please see the link on how-to-install Scrapy: